NicolayKjarnet/NicolayKjarnet/README.md

 <h1>Hi there, I'm Nicolay!</h1>

-<p>Second-year student in the Front-end and Mobile Development program at Kristiania University</p>
+<p>Third-year student in the Front-end and Mobile Development program at Kristiania University</p>

 #